D-lucasdevil/D.I.V.I.D.E./docs/apa-01.md

 ## **The Incident:**

 The **Containment Breach Event** in Sector X-3 remains the most significant turning point in APA-01’s career.
-During this event, a Tier-4 anomaly — a creature from another dimension with the power to tear apart the very fabric of space-time — escaped its containment.
-The anomaly, referred to as the **X-3 Entity**, was not only hostile but capable of creating localized breaches that caused havoc across several dimensions.
+During this event, a Tier-4 anomaly — a creature from another dimension — escaped its containment.
+The anomaly, referred to as the **X-3 Entity**, was not only hostile but capable of creating localized breaches.

 APA-01 was sent in as a last resort, with orders to contain or neutralize the threat.
 What followed was an unprecedented battle.
 Most of the agents sent before APA-01 perished or failed to contain the breach, but APA-01 managed to survive long enough to learn from the entity, adapting their abilities to the threat.
 They discovered a way to exploit the creature’s weaknesses, using its own abilities against it to contain the breach and neutralize the entity.